-In addition to spending five months in Ecuador, Kerry has traveled to Costa Rica, Guatemala, Nicaragua, and Peru.
-Outside of her work at MCN, Kerry's passion lies in dance- she teaches ballet, tap, jazz, and lyrical at a dance studio in Salisbury, MD.
-Kerry also enjoys outdoor activities such as kayaking and going hiking with her German Shepherd.
+In addition to spending five months in Ecuador, Ms. Brennan has traveled to Costa Rica, Guatemala, Nicaragua, and Peru.
+Outside of her work at MCN, Ms. Brennan’s passion lies in dance -- she teaches ballet, tap, jazz, and lyrical at a dance studio in Salisbury, MD.
+Ms. Brennan also enjoys outdoor activities such as kayaking and going hiking with her German Shepherd, Rust.

 Dr. Moore is a graduate of the University of California at San Francisco’s School of Medicine.
 He has a Master’s in Public Health from Columbia University in New York City.
 Dr. Moore completed his Family Medicine Residency Program at Ventura County Medical Center in Ventura, California in 1995.
 His clinical interests include: Pediatrics (including immunizations, childhood obesity and oral health), Women’s Health, Diabetes, and Public Health (including Tuberculosis).
 His administrative interests center on quality improvement, education of students in the health professions, and use of information technology in health care.
 Dr. Moore served as Medical Director of Clinic Ole for 14 years.
 He is now Chief Medical Officer at Partnership HealthPlan but continues to see patients at the Clinic on a limited basis.